Skip to contentSkip to navigation

 Violins

 This case highlights Henry Ford’s collection of classical violins.
 He enjoyed fiddling as a young man and took up the practice again later in his life.
+By this time, he was able to afford the centuries-old Italian violins seen here.

 Coverlets